-- (iv) The IPS conducts stress tests at regular intervals to quantify potential capital and liquidity support measures. - (v) The risk-absorbing capacity of the IPS (consisting of paid-up funds, potential ex post contributions and comparable commitments) is sufficient to cover potential support measures taken in respect of its members. - (vi) An ex ante fund has been created to ensure that the IPS has funds for support measures readily available. - (a) Contributions to the ex ante fund follow a clearly defined framework. - (b) The funds are invested only in liquid and secure assets that may be liquidated at any time and whose value does not depend on the solvency and liquidity position of the members of the IPS and their subsidiaries. - (c) For the determination of the minimum target amount of the ex ante fund the IPS stress test results are considered. - (d) An adequate floor/minimum amount for the ex ante fund is determined to ensure the prompt availability of the funds.
+- In addition, the IPS should ensure that its member institutions abide by the regulatory own funds and liquidity requirements. - (iv) the The IPS conducts stress tests at regular intervals to quantify potential capital and liquidity support measures; - (v) the The risk-absorbing capacity of the IPS (consisting of paid-up funds, potential ex-post contributions and comparable commitments) is sufficient to cover potential support measures taken in respect of its members; - (vi) anAn ex-ante fund has been created to ensure that the IPS has funds for support measures readily available, and. - (a) contributions Contributions to the ex-ante fund follow a clearly defined framework: - (b) the The funds are invested only in liquid and secure assets that may be liquidated at any time and whose value does not depend on the solvency and liquidity position of the members of the IPS and their subsidiaries; - (c) for For the determination of the minimum target amount of the examte fund the IPS stress test results are considered; - (d) anAn adequate floor/minimum amount for the ex-ante fund is determined to ensure the prompt availability of the funds.

-IPSs may be recognised as deposit guarantee schemes pursuant to the DGS Directive and may be allowed under the conditions set out in the respective national laws to use the available financial means for alternative measures in order to prevent the failure of a credit institution.
+IPSs may be recognised as Deposit Guarantee Schemesdeposit guarantee schemes pursuant to the DGS Directive39 and may be allowed under the conditions set out in the respective national laws to use the available financial means for alternative measures in order to prevent the failure of a credit institution.
 In this case the ECB will consider the available financial means when assessing the availability of funds to grant support, taking into account the different purposes of an IPS (which aims to protect its members) and a deposit guarantee scheme (whose key task is to protect depositors against the consequences of the insolvency of a credit institution).

-- (4) Article 113(7)(c) of the CRR provides that the IPS must have at its disposal suitable and uniformly stipulated systems for the monitoring and classification of risk, which give a complete overview of the risk situation of all the individual members and of the IPS as a whole, with corresponding possibilities to take influence, and that those systems must suitably monitor defaulted exposures in accordance with Article 178(1) of the CRR.
-In assessing compliance with this condition, the ECB will consider whether: - (i) the member institutions of the IPS are obliged to provide the main body responsible for the management of the IPS with up-to-date data on their risk situation at regular intervals, including information on their own funds and own funds requirements; - (ii) the corresponding appropriate data flows and IT systems are in place;
+(4) Article-113(7)(c) of the CRR provides that the IPS must have at its disposal suitable and uniformly stipulated systems for the monitoring and classification of risk, which give a complete overview of the risk situation of all the individual members and of the IPS as a whole, with corresponding possibilities to intervene; take influence, and that those systems must suitably monitor defaulted exposures in accordance with Article-178(1) of the CRR.
+In assessing compliance with this condition, the ECB will consider whether:

-Directive 2014/49/EU of the European Parliament and of the Council of 16 April 2014 on deposit guarantee schemes (OJ L 173, 12.06.2014, p.
-149).
+39 Directive 2014/49/EU of the European Parliament and of the Council of 16-April 2014 on deposit guarantee schemes (OJ L-173, 12.06.2014, p.-149-178).